uop-libraries/CreativeResponse2022/README.md

 how students now can change their present actions and attitudes for a better future.
 A link to a Google Form is available recording the answers anonymously for the aforementioned questions.

-In order to navigate the app, users are prompted to click buttons to continue to the next page.
+In order to navigate the app, users are prompted to click buttons to continue to the desired page.